utkarsh2102/utkarsh2102.org/content/posts/foss-in-march-22.md

 And [Debian Extended LTS (ELTS)](https://deb.freexian.com/extended-lts) is its sister project, extending support to the Jessie release (+2 years after LTS support).

-This was my twenty-ninth month as a Debian LTS and eighteenth month as a Debian ELTS paid contributor.
+This was my thirtieth month as a Debian LTS and nineteenth month as a Debian ELTS paid contributor.
 I worked for 57.75 out of 59.50 hours for LTS and 42.25 out of 60.00 hours for ELTS.

 #### LTS CVE Fixes and Announcements: